Nwakakukaks/lightblock/README.md

 ## About the Project

-**Simplified way to manage smart contracts.**

-LightBlock is a user-friendly blockchain app manager for the **Lightink Blockchain** blockchain.
+LightBlock is a user-friendly blockchain app manager for **Lightink** blockchain.
 It enables effortless creation, deployment, management, and analysis of smart contracts for both beginners and expert blockchain engineers.

 With no-code templates, multiple wallet integrations, and robust analytics, it caters to both beginners and advanced users, democratizing access to blockchain technology and paving the way for a more decentralized digital future.